John Gilbert (actor): Decline

 Metro-Goldwyn-Mayer cast Gilbert in a film adaptation of The Living Corpse by Tolstoy re-titled as Redemption (1929).
 The bleak atmosphere and maudlin dialogue presaged the disaster looming in the star's personal life and career.
 Gilbert's confident screen presence had vanished, while his use of the exaggerated stage diction that elicited laughs from the audience persisted.
-In one scene Gilbert declares ominously "I'm going to kill myself to let the whole world know what it has lost."

 MGM put him in a more rugged film, Way for a Sailor (1930) with Wallace Beery.
 He followed it with Gentleman's Fate (1931).

 Gilbert became increasingly depressed by progressively inferior films and idle stretches between productions.
-Despite efforts by studio executives at MGM to cancel his contract, Gilbert resolved to thwart Louis B. Mayer and see the six-picture ordeal through to the end.
+Despite efforts by studio executives at MGM to cancel his contract, Gilbert refused to walk out on his MGM contract despite "harassment" and being "no longer on speaking terms with Louis B, Mayer".
+Gilbert was "subjected to one poor picture after another" and suffered "attempts at [his] humiliation, aimed at forcing him to quit" so as to breach his lucrative contract.

 Gilbert's fortunes were temporarily restored when MGM's production chief Irving Thalberg gave him two projects that were character studies, giving Gilbert an excellent showcase for his versatility.
 The Phantom of Paris (1931), originally intended for Lon Chaney (who died from cancer in 1930), cast Gilbert as a debonair magician and showman who is falsely accused of murder and uses his mastery of disguise to unmask the real killer.

 Downstairs (1932) was based on Gilbert's original story, with the actor playing against type as a scheming, blackmailing chauffeur.
 The films were well received by critics and fans but failed to revive his career.
 In between, he appeared in West of Broadway (1931).

 Shortly after making Downstairs, he married co-star Virginia Bruce; the couple divorced in 1934.

 Gilbert fulfilled his contract with MGM with a perfunctory "B" picture – Fast Workers (1933) directed by Browning.
 He left the studio in 1933, terminating his $10,000 a week contract.

 Exhausted and demoralized by his humiliations at MGM and his declining success at the box office, Gilbert began to drink heavily, contributing to his declining physical and mental health.